cansozeri/directory-iterator/README.md

-# Directory Iterator
+# Iterators Magic
-Directory Iterator is a way to iterate your folder or files with OOP structure.
+Iterators magic is a way to iterate everything (folder - files - pdo vs.) with OOP structure.

 Gives you, the separation of concerns and extendable class structure while you have an iterator with a renderer class.